sigSandor/sigSandor.github.io/index.md

 {: .text-center }
 ## <span style="color: orange; font-weight: bold;">Welcome to my website and cybersecurity blog.</span>

-This is a valuable resource free for anyone, that provides a insight and research into the cybersecurity field, IT fundamentals, and other personal items.
+This is a free resource for anyone, which provides a insight and research into the cybersecurity field, IT fundamentals, and other personal items.
+Its an opportunity for myself to practice technical writing and teaching.
 This website can be an awesome tool for anyone to reference, search, and have quick access to learning material.
 I try to have pride in originality, however, I pull inspiration and guidance from many other people.
 I try my best to credit those individuals I learn from.
 Please enjoy. -Alex

 Coming Soon!